fusion-energy/cad_to_dagmc/README.md

 [![PyPI](https://img.shields.io/pypi/v/cad_to_dagmc?color=brightgreen&label=pypi&logo=grebrightgreenen&logoColor=green)](https://pypi.org/project/cad_to_dagmc/)

+✔️ Validated by comparing DAGMC simulations results directly with native CSG geometry, see [Model Benchmark Zoo](https://github.com/fusion-energy/model_benchmark_zoo) for more details

 ___

 A minimal package that uses CadQuery functionality to convert CAD geometry to [DAGMC](https://github.com/svalinn/DAGMC/) h5m files

 This particular method of producing DAGMC compatible h5m files from CAD geometry is intended to convert STP files or [CadQuery](https://cadquery.readthedocs.io) objects to h5m file.

-One unique feature of this package is the ability to combine STP files with CadQuery objects.
-This allows for the addition of parametric geometry to static geometry.

 The resulting DAGMC geometry can then be used for simulations in [OpenMC](https://github.com/openmc-dev/openmc/) or [other supported codes](https://svalinn.github.io/DAGMC/).

+Also checkout these two other opensource packages that also create DAGMC geometry [CAD-to-OpenMC](https://github.com/openmsr/CAD_to_OpenMC) and [Stellarmesh](https://github.com/Thea-Energy/stellarmesh).

 # Installation prerequisite